12 Tips to Boost Natural Lubrication and Treat Vaginal Dryness

 Why Is Your Vagina Dry?

 The hormone estrogen, produced by your ovaries, plays a pivotal role in ensuring vaginal moisture.
 A lubricated vagina ensures the vaginal tissue is thick and protected.

 But for whatever reason (we’ll get to this in a minute), your ovaries can stop producing sufficient estrogen.
 This has a ripple effect: your vag becomes dry, causing the vaginal wall to become thin and inflamed.

 This condition is called vaginal atrophy (also known as atrophic vaginitis and vulvovaginal atrophy).

 It can manifest through vaginal dryness symptoms like:

 - Frequent urination

-So why does your body experience a drop in estrogen and insufficient lubrication?
+So why does your body experience a lower estrogen level and insufficient lubrication?